kfdf/intrusive-index/README.md

 ## Why

 To get some practice with web technologies, javascript, data structures, and I wanted a *simple* way to work with in-memory tabular data that allows efficient sql/linq-like querying, pagination and modification.
-The intention behind this library is to add indexes to in-memory tables with small overhead.

 ## Installation

 ```
 npm install intrusive-index
 ```